-Thus, today the EU is the laboratory for a new kind of statehood that meets a very widespread need in the world, namely constitutionalizing international relations.
-Its historical significance could be interpreted as the start of the fulfilment of the Kantian design of the 'universal republic'.
+Thus, today the European Union is the laboratory for a new kind of statehood that meets a very widespread need in the world, namely constitutionalising international relations.
+Its historical significance can be interpreted as the start of the fulfilment of the Kantian design of the 'universal republic'.
 If this is the meaning of European unification, it represents a stage in the history of the evolution of forms of government.
-It could be understood as the start of the era of federalism, which is destined to establish new forms of statehood based on solidarity among nations and international democracy.
+It can be understood as the start of the era of federalism, which is destined to establish new forms of statehood based on solidarity among nations and international democracy.

-India is another important laboratory for experiencing democracy within a political community with many languages, cultures and religions, so that it could be conceived of as another model for world democracy.
-In fact, if Indian democracy truly is a successful test, since democracy has lasted more than 60 years in a country of more than 1,000 m. inhabitants, there is no reason to believe that similar democratic institutions are not fit for a community of 7,000 m. citizens, i.e. the world.
-Therefore, the difference is only of quantity, not quality, as Dahl believes.
+India is another important laboratory for experiencing democracy within a political community with very many languages, cultures and religions, so that it can be conceived of as another model for world democracy.
+In fact, if Indian democracy truly is a successful test, since democracy has lasted more than 60 years in a country of more than one billion inhabitants, there is no reason to believe that similar democratic institutions are not fit for a community of seven billion citizens, i.e. the world.
+Therefore, the difference is only of quantity not quality, as Dahl believes.